vbondarets/Nix-FullStack/README.md

-# Nix Front-end education programm
+# Nix Front/Back-end education programm
 **Here you can see all previews of my tasks** <br/>
 <br/>
 **Task 01**<br/>